lawrence501/5e-cli/README.md

 A dominated creature is charmed.
 Additionally, the creature that dominated it controls the dominated creature during the dominated creature's turn.
 It can take move actions as usual and can use its standard action to take any Attack action (or Multiattack, where relevant).

+### Frightened

+As before, but instead of removing a creature's ability to move towards the source of their fear, they become debilitated until the end of their turn when doing so.

 ### Rattled

 Shares condition immunity with frighten.